touzet/pampa/README.md

 - detail_&lt;outputfile&gt; (TSV file): this file contains the detail of the assignment (which markers are found for which species).
 It also provides the intensity of the peaks used in the assignment.
 - report_&lt;outputfile&lt; (TXT file): this file contains a report on the run's inputs (number of mass spectra, number of species tested,  parameters...)

-### <a id="peptide"></a>Organism selection (-- mammals)

-__This option is mandatory.__

-PAMPA LIGHT utilizes a predefined set of marker peptides in conjunction with the NCBI taxonomy for species identification.
-The markers are accessible through _peptide tables_, which are stored in TSV files distributed with the code (see the [Peptide tables](#Peptide-tables) section), together with the taxonomy (see the [Taxonomy](#Taxonomy) section).

-### <a id="limit"></a> Limiting search (-l)

-It is possible to filter the peptide table to limit the search according to various criteria such as organism, gene name, sequence identifier, or PTMs.
-For that, you can use the '-l' option together with a _limit file_ (see the [Limiting searches](#Limiting-searches) section).

-### Neighbouring (-n and -a)

-By default, PAMPA identifies the species with the highest number of marker peptides.
-The -n option allows to obtain also near-optimal solutions.
-For that, you can set the suboptimality range as a percentage from 0 to 100, with the default being 100 (corresponding to solutions with the highest number of marker peptides).
-For example, if the optimal solutions has 11 marker peptides, '-n 80' will provide solutions with 9 markers or more.

-By default, the '-n' option will generate only near-optimal solutions that are not included in any other solution.
-When used together with '-n,'  the '-a' option allows to change this, so that the program computes all solutions, even those that are included in other solutions.

 ## General formats and definitions